RSR: Now Biological Material from Archaeopteryx

 - 6,000 year old mitochondrial Eve, and

-- long before the 2010 discovery of the appropriately decomposed various kinds of original biological materials that have now been found in Archaeopteryx, of the right kinds of organics and in the right places in the fossil (see above)
+- SOFT TISSUE: The 2010 discovery of the appropriately decomposed various kinds of original biological materials that have now been found in Archaeopteryx, of the right kinds of organics and in the right places in the fossil, requires a reevaluation (dinosaursofttissue.com#archaeopteryx and see above).

-- long before leading evolutionists began admitting that Archaeopteryx was just a bird (see below).
+- JUST A BIRD: Leading evolutionists are admitting that Archaeopteryx was just a bird (see below).

-When a slab is broken open, as with the intial Archaeopteryx find, it is not unusual for the opposing faces to vary, because often, a slab will open along a fracture that exists because it is where different minerals interface, which, being different, may preserve a fossil differently, which phenomena may give the appearance of a forgery.
-And, recalling the admitted reshaping of Lucy's pelvis, even on the chance that an evolutionist had "enhanced" part of an Archaeopteryx specimen, that does not indicate that the entire specimen, let alone all the specimens, was a forgery.
-Thus, Bob Enyart recommends either a reconsideration of, or even a retraction of, the claim that Archaeopteryx was a fraud.
+- SLOPPY SLAB: When a slab is broken open, as with the initial Archaeopteryx find, it is not unusual for the opposing faces to vary, because often, a slab will open along a fracture that exists because it is where different minerals interface, which, being different, may preserve a fossil differently, which phenomena may give the appearance of a forgery.
+Also, recalling the admitted reshaping of Lucy's pelvis, even on the chance that an evolutionist had "enhanced" part of an Archaeopteryx specimen, that does not mean that the entire specimen (let alone all the specimens) was a forgery.
+Thus, RSR recommends dropping the claim that Archaeopteryx was a fraud.

 * Also on Today's RSR Program: